KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part_1.md

 12. Open the _index.html_ file in the editor by double clicking on the file name on the left.

+13. In the console at the bottom of the workspace type `git checkout programming-fundamentals-master` to switch to the starting point of the project.

 13. On the top menu bar click on **Preview** and choose **Live Preview File** to open the preview in your workspace.
 You may enlarge it to another Google Chrome tab by clicking on the expand icon.

     ![](/images/expand.png)